 I tried to clarify, “You mean a fireman?”

 I got a very definitive response, “No, mommy.
 A fire truck.”

-Thank goodness for Google images – there were lots of great pictures of kids dressed as firetrucks, and it seemed it could be easily made from a box.
+Thank goodness for Google images – there were lots of great pictures of kids dressed in firetruck costumes, and it seemed it could be easily made from a box.

 I always save diaper boxes (I usually make storage boxes from them), so I had a ton on hand.
-I grabbed one and got started.
-How hard could making a fire truck Halloween costume be?
+I grabbed one and got started on the fire engine costume.
+How hard could making a DIY fire truck Halloween costume be?

-The first thing I did was cut off all of the flaps – but in hindsight, I should have left just one short flap attached, for the front of the truck (I added this back with tape later).
+In making my toddler a DIY fire truck costume, the first thing I did was cut off all of the flaps – but in hindsight, I should have left just one short flap attached, for the front of the truck costume (I added this back with tape later).